BlvckBytes/GPEEE/README.md

 ### Numbers

-There are two types of numbers, floating point as well as whole integers.
+There are two types of numbers, floating point as well as whole numbers.

 We start out by defining what a single digit has to look like: